 How much do companies spend on employee training?

-Per ATD 2025 SOIR: average direct learning expenditure is $1,054 per employee per year; average formal learning hours used is 13.7; average cost per learning hour used is $165 (up 34 percent from $123 in 2023).
-The cost-per-hour jump reflects fewer hours used at higher quality and higher unit cost, not across-the-board inflation.
-Total US L&D expenditure at enterprise scale is not disclosed in the free ATD summary; see /benchmarks for segmentation by company size.
+Per ATD 2026 SOIR (2025 data): average direct learning expenditure is $846 per employee per year and average formal learning hours used is 16.7.
+The latest published cost per learning hour used is $165 for 2024 (ATD 2025 SOIR, up 34 percent from $123 in 2023); the free 2026 release does not state a 2025 cost-per-hour figure.
+Total US L&D expenditure at enterprise scale is not disclosed in the free ATD summaries; see /benchmarks for segmentation by company size.

 What is the ROI of employee training?